Pre-Columbian transoceanic contact theories: Human genetics

+Plant genetics

+The genetics of several plant species has also been used to support pre-Columbian contact via the Pacific.
+For example, there is a genetically distinct sub-population of coconuts on the western coast of South America.
+This has been suggested to be evidence of introduction by Austronesian seafarers.

 Sweet potato

 The sweet potato, a food crop native to the Americas, was widespread in Polynesia by the time European explorers first reached the Pacific.
 Sweet potato has been radiocarbon-dated to 1000 CE in the Cook Islands.
 Current thinking is that it was brought to central Polynesia c.
 700 CE and spread across Polynesia from there.
 It has been suggested that it was brought by Polynesians who had traveled across the Pacific to South America and back, or that South Americans brought it to Polynesia.
 It is also possible that the plant floated across the ocean after being discarded from the cargo of a boat.
 According to the "tripartite hypothesis", phylogenetic analysis supports at least two separate introductions of sweet potatoes from South America into Polynesia, including one before and one after European contact.
-However most scholars assert that the sweet potato arrived in Polynesia some 100,000 years ago, long before humans ventured to this part of the world.